snkly/meteor-starter-snkly/README.md

 # Meteor Starterkit

-A simple CoffeeScript + Jade boilerplate app for [Meteor](http://meteor.com) with file structure and other packages that I use.
+A simple CoffeeScript + Jade starter app for [Meteor](http://meteor.com) with file structure and other packages that I use.

 This is a rebuild of the Meteor ["simple-todos" app tutorial](http://www.meteor.com/try), using [Iron-Router](https://github.com/EventedMind/iron-router), [CoffeeScript](http://coffeescript.org), [Jade](http://jade-lang.com/), as well as [Bootstrap](https://github.com/twbs/bootstrap/) and [Stylus](http://learnboost.github.io/stylus/).